Andrew-O39/FolioCite/README.md

 You will see the FolioCite home page.
 Enter a book or article title, author, or ISBN, choose a style, and follow the steps to get your formatted citation.
+If you don't want to search for books or articles, you could as well visit the manual entry page and enter book/article/or website post details and generate citation for the said book, article or website.

 ---

 ## ✨ Notes & limitations

+- Metadata quality for books comes from **Open Library**
+- Metadata for journal articles comes from **Crossref(articles)** which may have varying author formatting.
-- Metadata quality depends on **Open Library** and **Crossref(articles)**.
-Some sources may have missing or incomplete fields (years, publishers, pages or author lists)
+- Some sources may have missing or incomplete fields (years, publishers, pages or author lists) from the APIs, so it is important to verify entries before using them.
-- Citation formatting is intentionally **simplified** though accurate for standard academic use.
+- Citation formatting is intentionally **simplified** but covers all required major style rules and are accurate for standard academic use.
-  Always double-check for strict institutional requirements.
+  Nevertheless, always double-check for strict institutional requirements.
 - This is a starter project and a great base to extend with more features.

 ---

 ## 🌱 Ideas for future improvements

-- Website citations
+- Website search via structured metadata (if reliable sources become available)
-- Journal articles
+- Support for
-- Book chapter citations
+- - Book chapter citations
-- Thesis & dissertation formats
+- - Thesis & dissertation formats
+- - Conference papers
+- - Report and grey literature
+- Export Options:
-- RIS export
+- - RIS export
+- - EndNote XML
-- Browser extension
+- Browser extension or auto-capturing of website citation metadata
 - Email export / Share bibliography
 - Multi-language UI (EN, DE, FR…)
 - Collaborative bibliographies